 Birthplace: Indianapolis, Indiana, United States of America

-Michael Savage is an American radio host, author, activist, nutritionist, and political commentator.
-He is the host of The Savage Nation, a nationally syndicated talk show that aired on Talk Radio Network across the United States.
-By 2009 The Savage Nation had an audience of 8 to 10 million listeners on 400 stations across the United States, making it the second most listened-to radio talk show in the country at the time.
-Beginning October 23, 2012, after several weeks off the air, Michael Savage returned through a new syndicator, Cumulus Media Networks.
-By April 2013, according to the radio industry's Talkers Magazine, he had 3.5+ million weekly listeners, putting him in a six-way tie for ...more on Wikipedia
+Michael Alan Weiner (born March 31, 1942), better known by his professional name Michael Savage, is an American radio host, author, activist, nutritionist, and conservative political commentator.
+He is the host of The Savage Nation, a nationally syndicated talk show that aired on Talk Radio Network across the United States until 2012, and in 2009 was the second most listened-to radio talk show in the country with an audience of over 20 million listeners on 400 stations across the United States.
+Since October 23, 2012, Michael Savage has been syndicated by Cumulus Media Networks.
+He holds master's degrees from the University of Hawaii in medical botany and medical anthropology, and a Ph.D. ...more on Wikipedia